sufiyan0211/Design-Patterns/README.md

 ### Prototype Pattern
 * Creates new objects by clonning an existing object, rather than creating a new instance from scratch.

+## Structural Design Pattern
+### Adpater Pattern
+* convert the interface of a class to another interface that clients expects.

+### Bridge Pattern
+* Decouple an abstraction from its implementation so that the two can vary independently.